lightbulb_outline This question type can be used in a digital test only.

 To create a match question, follow the steps below.

-- Click on your assignment or create a new assignment.
+- Navigate to your assignment or create a new assignment.

 - Click New exercise, fill in a name and click Save.